 Yes, do be the change you want to see in the world.

 If you're out with friends or family and you see litter—pick it up.
 Explain why you're doing so and why you make a point to do it.
-Maybe you don't want to see it, maybe you don't want an animal ingesting or becoming entangled in it, maybe you don't want pollution or litter messing with a particular species or an entire ecosystem.
+Maybe you don't want to see it, maybe you don't want an animal ingesting or becoming entangled in it, and maybe you don't want pollution or litter messing with a particular species or an entire ecosystem.
 Whatever your reasoning if not all of the above, be sure to say so!

 Karma may or may not be real, but picking litter up sure does make you feel good afterward.